nmosier/middfs/README.md

 ```

 # Using MiddFS

+Just like any other filesystem, you need to mount MiddFS before you can use it.

+### Mounting MiddFS
 Once you have completed the installation and configuration of MiddFS, you can mount it with the following command:
 ```
 middfs-client --conf=<path/to/middfs/conf> <mountpoint>